5 Tricks to Help Stop a Puppy from Whining

-Now, however, it’s 2 am and you’re still listening to the little whimpers coming from your puppy.
+Now, however, it’s 2 am and you’re still listening to whimpers, whines, and howls coming from your puppy.
 He just keeps crying no matter what you do!

-Here are five ways you can go about teaching your pup to stop whining (unless he really needs something of course).
+Here are five ways you can go about teaching your pup to stop whining.

-One way to help soothe your puppy when sleeping alone is to have a soft ticking clock wrapped up in a cloth in their bed.
-It is supposed to replicate the sound of another dog’s heartbeat, comforting your puppy as though he were back with his litter.
+Soothe your puppy when sleeping alone by having a soft ticking clock wrapped up in a cloth in their bed.
+This can replicate the sound of another dog’s heartbeat, comforting your puppy as though he were back with his litter.

 A radio on a low volume playing soft music may be helpful as well.
 I’m not exactly sure why it works, but it’s probably similar to why some people prefer to fall asleep with the TV or radio on.

-If you are crate training then consider putting the crate in your room for the first couple of nights.
-If you would prefer not to do that, making sure you have the article of clothing with your scent on it is in the crate is essential!
+If you are crate training then consider putting the crate in your room for the first couple of nights only.

 This is an approach you can take day or night.
 All you need to do is simply choose a room (a puppy-proofed room!) and go in with your puppy.
 Pet him for a few minutes to get him comfortable and then leave the room.

-Plus the more times you do this he is likely to realize you are not abandoning him and that you will come back eventually.
+Practise this, and he will know you are not abandoning him.
 Do this repeatedly, staying gone for longer and longer each time.
-It is very important that you only ever enter the room when your puppy is quiet!
+It is very important that you only ever enter the room when your puppy is quiet.

 Take him outside to see if he has to potty – then resume this practice at a later time.
 This method may take a lot of patience but in the end, it is well worth the wait.

-If your puppy is continuously whining then consider adding extra-long walks into each and every day.
+If your puppy is continuously whining then consider adding more exercise each day.
 If possible, add an hour or two of straight play time throughout the day – preferably closer to the end of the day – to tire your pup out.

-If all else fails and you are sure that your pup is whining only for attention, not to go out or because he has too much energy, then the best thing you can do is play the silent treatment.
-Tough love is difficult, but it pays off in the end.
+If all else fails and you are sure your pup is whining only for attention, the best thing you can do is “silent treatment”.